-On October 9, 2012 Venezuelan President Hugo Chavez was re-elected for the third time in fourteen years, handily defeating conservative oligarch challenger Henrique Capriles with 54% of the vote.
+On October 9, 2012 Venezuelan President Hugo Chavez had been re-elected for the third time in fourteen years, handily defeating conservative oligarch challenger Henrique Capriles with 54% of the vote.
 The fiery Chavez, who had recently criticized NATO harassment of the Assad government in Syria, was slated to serve another six-year term.

 But on March 5, 2013 Chavez died from a rapidly spreading “cancer”, likely administered by agents of the City of London Illuminati banksters. (https://hendersonlefthook.wordpress.com/2014/08/28/did-the-cia-poison-hugo-chavez/)